-In but four years, 90% of the broadleaf forest is treated.
-The rate limitation has been the volume of material to be dragged, piled, and burned, logs split and converted to charcoal for grasslands.
+In but eight years, 90% of the broadleaf forest had been treated.
+The rate limitation has been the material to be dragged, piled, and burned, logs split and converted to charcoal for grasslands.
 I have only so much space to accumulate and process material and only so much time.
-I left shade screens (pink) on the upper left to reduce the sun scald on the trees remaining after thinning in 2013-14 (severe drought years).
-On the right, some of the work will encroach my neighbor's land, with his agreement.
+I left shade screens (pink dots) on the upper left to reduce sun scald on the remaining trees after thinning in 2013-14 (severe drought years).
+On the right, some of the work encroached my neighbor's land, with his agreement.
 I will finally be dealing with some of the eucalyptus overhanging our property and clearing out some of the dead and dying material along Fenn's road.
-If I have the energy left, in 2017 I will start removing the remaining acacia on Fenn's former estate.
 My neighbor says he plans to remove the eucalyptus (which requires heavy equipment) and he will then reforest it with redwood seedlings.
 Too bad he can't harvest it later to cover the cost of conversion.
-It's all about time, money, and my advancing age.
-I can only do this kind of thing for so long.
+It's all about time, money, limited equipment, and my advancing age.
+I will be able do this kind of thing for only so much longer.

-Once I have all of the hardwood to Phase 3, the future of removals will be selected individuals, as opposed to treating whole areas at a stroke.
+So, what remains?
+Once I have all of the hardwood to Phase 3, the future of removals will be individuals (X), as opposed to treating whole areas at a time.
+There were but two areas that had not yet been thinned on the property at the opposite western corners.
+What is striking to me is that it has taken some six to seven years to "finish" what had already been begun when I shifted to grasslands in 2004, even to what I regard as an interim level of Phase 3.
+Dealing with my neighbor's Acacia and Eucalyptus monocultures is not something I relish, as there will be weed problems and fire hazards that result until that situation comes under control, perhaps by planting redwood.
 Some were left to shade certain areas until the groundcover and shrubs had recovered from the shock of thinning, others are retarding groundcover as more valuable trees grow.
 The good news is that in places young trees are starting to take shape to replace the "lollypops" overstocking produced.
 It does take time, but in a way it is surprising how fast the response can be, then necessitating tough decisions over spacing when so many older trees are so spindly as a result of how they developed.